 The 2020 Frederick Douglass Global Fellowship program was originally scheduled for July 2020 in Cape Town, South Africa.
-However, due to the global impact of COVID-19, this cohort of Fellows will study abroad in 2021 instead.
+However, due to the global impact of COVID-19, this cohort of Fellows will study abroad in Dublin in 2021 instead.
 CIEE is also offering the Frederick Douglass Global Fellows a full scholarship to attend an online course on Nelson Mandela, taught by Quinton Redcliffe during summer 2020.

 To further increase access to international education for underrepresented students,CIEE has awarded all qualified Fellowship applicants a $1,500 Frederick Douglass Summer Scholars Grant.
 Because all CIEE in-person study abroad programs have been suspended for summer 2020, recipients of the Frederick Douglass Summer Scholars Grants may apply their award to travel in summer 2021, and they will also receive a full scholarship to take one of CIEE's internationally taught online courses in summer 2020 so they may stay engaged with the world and prepare for their future study abroad experience.